-This BLOG On Primary Home Versus Second Home Purchase Mortgage Guidelines Was UPDATED And PUBLISHED On January 23rd, 2020
+Primary Home Versus Second Home Purchase Mortgage Guidelines

-In this article, we will cover and discuss Primary Home Versus Second Home Purchase Mortgage Guidelines.
+This Article Is About Primary Home Versus Second Home Purchase Mortgage Guidelines

 Primary Home Financing On Second Properties

 Home Buyers who currently own an owner-occupied home and get a job transfer which is beyond commuting distance, second property will definitely qualify for another owner’s primary residence mortgage.
 The job transfer needs to be out of town and/or out of state.
 It needs to be beyond commuting distance.
 It has to be more than a one hour commute.
 The job transfer needs to be at least 100 miles away from the main home.

 Home Buyers can qualify for a primary home financing on a second property that is close to the original home if the deal makes sense.

 - Homeowners currently living in a 1,500 square feet home